Create Map Tile Package (Data Management)

 The ArcGIS Online/Bing Maps/Google Maps tiling scheme is required if you'll be overlaying the package with ArcGIS Online, Bing Maps, or Google Maps.
 One advantage of the ArcGIS Online/Bing Maps/Google Maps tiling scheme is that it is widely known in the web mapping world, so the tiles will match those of other organizations that have used this tiling scheme.
 Even if you don't plan to overlay any of these well-known map services, you may choose the tiling scheme for its interoperability potential.

 The ArcGIS Online/Bing Maps/Google Maps tiling scheme may contain scales that will be zoomed in too far to be of use in your map.
 Packaging for large scales can take up time and disk storage space.
-For example, the largest scale in the tiling scheme is about 1:1,000.
+For example, the largest scale in the tiling scheme is approximately 1:1,000.
 Packaging the entire continental United States at this scale can take weeks and require hundreds of gigabytes of storage.
 If you aren't prepared to package at this scale level, remove this scale level when you create the tile package.

 • Unchecked—A tiling scheme from an existing map service will be used.